jagadishmuthuraj/Supermarket-Financial-Analysis/README.md

 - **Line Area Chart: Daily Sales Trend**
   Visualizes how sales fluctuated over time.
 Peaks help identify high-demand days or promotional impact.

 ---

-### 🔍 Key Insights

-- 🛒 **Top Category** reached a selling value of **95K**, indicating a dominant product segment.
-- 💳 **Online payments** dominate, pointing to tech-savvy customers and potential for mobile-based loyalty programs.
-- 📆 **Sales peaks** on certain days show opportunities for time-based promotions.
-- 📦 **Direct and Online Sales** drive the majority of revenue.
-- 🏆 One product alone contributed **15.2K profit**, ideal for upselling or featured marketing.
-- 📅 Year-wise and month-wise filters help zoom in on seasonal trends and business cycles.

----